Build the Ultimate School Bug Out Kit for your Kids

 While these are far from the best self defense items, they can be effective if wielded correctly.
 Some of these items can be kept in a locker or backpack and appear quite innocent until they are needed.

 In the name of some Self-Defense Arts and Crafts, my friend Gray Wolf (check out Gray Wolf Survival) told me about the Millwall brick.
-A very effective bludgeon can be created from newspaper.
+A very effective bludgeon can be created from a newspaper.
 This video shows you how to make one from a magazine.

 Talk to your kids